rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 This documentation assumes that you have some familiarity with DLLs already.

-### Step 1- make your dll
+### Step 1 - Make your DLL
-Use Visual studio 2013 and make a standard, empty dll.
-Do not attempt to add the reflective dll stuff yet.
+Use Visual studio 2013 and make a standard, empty DLL.
+Do not attempt to add the reflective DLL stuff yet.
-When you make the dll, make sure that you have at least three files: A header file with the function declarations, a c(pp) file with the functions that ‘do’ the exploit, and a dllMain file with the `DllMain` function.
-I find that testing the dll outside the reflective loader helps tremendously, so in the header file, I declare my working function as an `extern`, C-style function:
+When you make the DLL, make sure that you have at least three files: A header file with the function declarations, a c(pp) file with the functions that ‘do’ the exploit, and a DllMain file with the `DllMain` function.
+I find that testing the DLL outside the reflective loader helps tremendously, so in the header file, I declare my working function as an `extern`, C-style function:
 `extern "C" __declspec (dllexport) void PrivEsc(void);`

 I think using C as the language over cpp would make life marginally easier, as you can combine the source code into one project.
 Using cpp meant I needed to have separate projects, or at least using my limited compiler knowledge that’s how I got it to work.
 I noticed OJ was able to extend his c project (https://github.com/rapid7/metasploit-framework/tree/master/external/source/exploits/capcom_sys_exec) to include the reflectiveloader, but I could not seem to do the same for my cpp project.

 Store your project in `external/source/exploits/<identifier>/<projectname>`.
 That’s not written in stone.
-The project I just finished had both dll and exe, so I have `external/source/exploits/<identifier>/dll` and `external/source/exploits/<identifier>/exe`.
+The project I just finished had both DLL and EXE, so I have `external/source/exploits/<identifier>/dll` and `external/source/exploits/<identifier>/exe`.
 Just don't be a jerk and do something hard to follow.
 Your requirements may differ, and we're not super particular as long as it makes sense.
 I suggest the identifier to make life easier, then a project name because you’ll be bringing the reflective loader project into the identifier folder, and at least I like to have some separation between the two.

-### Step 2  Write the dll using an extern, C-linkage entry point to make testing easier
+### Step 2  Write the DLL using an extern, C-linkage entry point to make testing easier

 In this case, I was writing a privesc, so I called it `PrivEsc` because I am super-imaginative and I have done enough code maintenance that I try to be nice to the next dev.
 By declaring it an external function and using C-style linkages, you can test the function independently using the `rundll32.exe` binary.